 When teeth are decayed or damaged, this often signals that a dental filling is necessary.
 There are several filling types to explore.
 One of the most common that our Long Island cosmetic dentist offers are the resin fillings that match the color of your natural teeth.
 Compared to metal tooth fillings, the tooth-colored type is a lot less noticeable, providing a more natural smile.
 When they are done correctly, the human eye can usually never detect them.

 Tooth-colored fillings allow your dentist to repair your tooth without the repair being noticeable.
 The composite matches your natural tooth color so that you cannot tell the difference between the filling and the remainder of your natural teeth.

-There are several benefits associated with Tooth-Colored Fillings in Woodbury, Long Island
+There are several benefits associated with Tooth-Colored Fillings on Long Island

 For this type of filling, less of your natural tooth needs to be removed in most cases.
 This helps to maintain more of your natural tooth so that it has more stability.
 This is especially true when compared to amalgam fillings which usually require more of the natural tooth to be removed.
 With a smaller composite filling, it looks more natural and can be more durable.

 A tooth-colored filling is also referred to as a composite resin filling.
 They are made from a synthetic polymer material.
 To create a filling that is tooth-colored and hard, the filling is a mixture of quartz or glass particles with the resin.

 These fillings are generally considered to be the most versatile compared to other filling types.
 Dentists have been using tooth-colored fillings since the 1960s.
 Since that time, the materials used have changed to ensure a greater level of durability and a more natural look.

 There are various shades of white available with this type of filling.
 The dentist will make a note of the color of your natural teeth so that they can choose the composite that matches them the best.